 Yet another of Chester County’s largest employers is an electronic supply company that services the automotive, broadband, energy, and consumer markets.
 They have their operational headquarters in Berwyn, PA, and could be improved with the help of commercial painting, industrial painting, and epoxy flooring.

 West Chester, PA was previously home to Commodore, the home computer and electronics manufacturer, which went out of businesses in 1994.
 Poof!

 PROFESSIONAL SERVICES, FINANCE, AND INSURANCE IN CHESTER COUNTY, PA

-Professional services is the largest sector of employment in Chester County and industrial painting, and finance and insurance is the third-largest.
-Both of these industries and epoxy flooring contractors have a significantly higher concentration of workers in Chester County than in the rest of the Philadelphia region.
+Professional services is the largest sector of employment in Chester County and finance and insurance is the third-largest.
+Both of these industries have a significantly higher concentration of workers in Chester County than in the rest of the Philadelphia region.
 Chester also has a higher concentration of office employees working at their corporate and regional headquarters.

 Nearly 20% of the county’s workforce is employed in professional and business services, with an additional 10% in financial activities.
 This is matched only by trade, transportation and utilities, which also employs about 20% of the workforce.

 The head offices of a major economics research and analytics firm, a division of a major food company that specializes in single-serve coffee and hot drinks, are also located in West Chester, PA, and utilize the services of commercial office painting and decorative epoxy flooring.

 OTHER MAJOR CORPORATIONS AND FACILITIES IN CHESTER COUNTY, PA

 The headquarters and broadcast studio for a major home shopping television channel is in West Chester, PA.
 It has the second-highest revenue of any television network – the highest of any shopping channel – and made almost $8 billion in revenue in 2010.